Open Positions: Professional Staff

 Hanson Bridgett LLP seeks to ensure a positive and diverse work culture where each person may work and develop professionally to the best of their ability free of unlawful discrimination or prejudice.
 To this end, the firm is an equal opportunity employer that prohibits unlawful discrimination or prejudice of any kind based on race, color, ancestry, national origin, religion or creed, age, gender, sexual orientation, gender identity or expression, marital status, veteran’s status, mental or physical disability, or pregnancy.

-Hybrid: Los Angeles, San Francisco, San Rafael, Walnut Creek, Sacramento
+Walnut Creek, Los Angeles, San Francisco, San Rafael, Sacramento, San Diego, Fresno, Costa Mesa

 Los Angeles, San Francisco, San Rafael, Walnut Creek, Sacramento, Costa Mesa, San Diego, Fresno